srackham/cryptor/README.md

 -   All values are saved in USD (the `-currency` option can be used to display printed values in non-USD currencies).
 -   Fiat currency exchange rates are cached locally and refreshed daily.
 -   Portfolio names are unique and can only contain alphanumeric characters, underscores and dashes.
--   If you specify a portfolio's `PAID` amount (the total amount paid for the portfolio assets) then portfolio gains (or losses) are calculated.
+-   If you specify a portfolio's `COST` amount (the total amount paid for the portfolio assets) then portfolio gains (or losses) are calculated.
--   The portfolio `PAID` value is formatted like `<amount><symbol>`.
+-   The portfolio `COST` value is formatted like `<amount><symbol>`.
 The amount is mandatory; the currency symbol is optional and defaults to `USD`; dollar, comma and space characters are ignored; case insensitive.
 Examples:

           $5,000.00 NZD     # Five thousand New Zealand dollars.
           1000aud           # One thousand Australian dollars.